elondemirok/elondemirok.github.io/_posts/2025-12-14-just-write-big-spec.md

 - quick “show me” slices
 - tests as executable intent
 - traceable decisions (ADRs, design notes)
-- structured constraints (“must be deterministic,” “must be auditable,” “must survive X”)
+- structured constraints (“must survive X”, "must not break under Y")

 ### 3) The Winners Will Build Idea-Capture Systems, Not Just Models

 The real breakthrough isn’t “smarter autocomplete.”

-It’s instrumentation that captures intent:
+It’s going to be instrumentation that captures intent:

 - decisions made during implementation
 - corrections and *why* they happened